MicksMix/ghostlister/README.md

 This isn't a great technique anymore for discovering malware, and even in 2011 this method was on its way out.
 Malware authors employe more sophisticated methods of evading detection these days.

+I learned about this technique after reading the [Rootkit Arsenal](https://www.amazon.com/Rootkit-Arsenal-Escape-Evasion-Corners/dp/1598220616), and used the C code the author provided as the basis for my Delphi version.

 However, back in 2011 I did find malware hiding on machines using this method.
 I'm releasing it as open-source for others to use or learn from.